OsmosysSoftware/osmo-x/apps/api/docs/channels/wa-Twilio-Business.md

 ### Values to Update in Database

-When using Twilio to send whatsApp messages via their API/Client, you need to provide certain variables that hold the Twilio configuration details.
+When using Twilio to send WhatsApp messages via their API/Client, you need to provide certain variables that hold the Twilio configuration details.
 Here are the values you need to update in table `notify_providers`:

 Set field `is_enabled` as 1.